WhoStoleMySleep/OnlineChat/README.md

 2. Enter your message in the "Enter your message" field and press the Enter button.

+3. To edit a message, you need to click on it, edit it and take the focus off (later I will make it possible to confirm the changes via enter)

 <br>

 <h2>About the project :</h2>